benlin1994/Intro-to-Golang/Module 2 - Conditional logic and control flow/1-Switch.md

 ## Switch with no condition

 Switch statements with no condition are treated the same as `switch true`.
-This effectively acts like a cleaner if-else statement.
+This means that the first case that evaluates to true will be chosen.
+This effectively acts like an if-else statement with different syntax.

 ```go